-The USS Scorpion was a Skipjack class nuclear-powered submarine that mysteriously disappeared in 1968.
-The circumstances of her disappearance have been questioned by many, ever since the day she didn’t return home.
+The USS Scorpion was a Skipjack class nuclear-powered submarine that mysteriously sank in 1968.
+The circumstances of her sinking have been questioned by many, ever since the day she didn’t return home.
 Her subsequent discovery lent very little in the way of answers.

-The USS Scorpion was built be the Electric Boat Division of General Dynamics in Groton, Connecticut.
+The USS Scorpion was built by the Electric Boat Division of General Dynamics in Groton, Connecticut.
 She was 251 ft. long and required a crew of eight officers and 85 enlisted men.
 The submarine was launched on December 29, 1959.
-It was commissioned on July 29, 1960 and put under the command of Commander Norman B. Bessac.
+It was commissioned on July 29, 1960, and put under the command of Commander Norman B. Bessac.
 Her home port was in New London, Connecticut.

 The USS Scorpion continued to be involved in training exercises in various locations until she was sent for an overhaul in June of 1963.
 For several months, during the two years that followed the overhaul, the submarine participated in patrols in the Atlantic Ocean.
 Following these patrols, she was deployed twice in 1964.
 Several of her crewmen were given citations for their conduct while carrying out these missions.